 The Tongue River originates on the eastern side of the Big Horn Mountains in northcentral Wyoming.
-The Tongue River has a drainage area of 13,932 km, approximately 70% occurring in Montana.
-The total length of river in Montana from the state line to its confluence with the Yellowstone River, near Miles City, is 337 km (Figure 1).
+The Tongue River has a drainage area of 5379 square miles (13,932 km2), approximately 70% occurring in Montana.
+The total length of river in Montana is 209 miles (337 km), stretching from the Wyoming state line to its confluence with the Yellowstone River, near Miles City (Figure 1).
 The Fort Union Coal Formation underlies the Tongue River watershed (Elser et al. 1977).

-The Tongue River in Montana has been divided into five segments separated by four dams.
-There are three irrigation diversion dams: (1) Tongue and Yellowstone (T&Y) Diversion Dam (river mile 20), (2) SH Diversion Dam (river mile 51) (no longer exists), and (3) Mobley Diversion Dam (river mile 105), and one flood control dam, Tongue River Dam (river mile 189) (Figure 1).
-There is a thermally unique sixth river segment created by cold water released from the hypolimnion zone of Tongue River Reservoir.
+The Tongue River in Montana has been divided into five segments separated by four dams (Figure 1).
+There are three irrigation diversion dams: (1) Tongue and Yellowstone (T&Y) Diversion Dam at river mile 20 (km 32), (2) SH Diversion Dam at river mile 51(km 82) which no longer exists, and (3) Mobley Diversion Dam at river mile 105 (km 169), and one flood control dam, Tongue River Dam at river mile 189 (km 304).
+There is a thermally unique sixth river segment created by cold-water releases from the hypolimnion zone of Tongue River Reservoir.
 This segment is approximately ten river miles long and ends downstream of the dam near the Rosebud/Big Horn County line.